 Value and benefit-based feature prioritization builds great businesses.

-Before jumping into any kind of product development, you have to know why you’re getting involved and what you’d like to accomplish.
+No matter whether you choose to employ a prioritization canvas or not, before jumping into any kind of product development, you have to know why you’re getting involved and what you’d like to accomplish.
 You also have to get others to believe in what you’re doing, whether they’re building the product with you or buying it.

 That’s where the feature-benefit-value map comes in.
 It’ll help you understand how the features you want to build are connected to your purpose, and it’ll teach you how to say this to others in ways that convey value.
 So why not give it a try?
 It might be just the thing you need to focus your thoughts, energize your team, and open your business up to a whole new range of investment, talent, and customers.

-Sounds like something you could use?
+Does a prioritization canvas sound like something you could use?